BensonRen/eye_nerve_segmentation/README.md

 - [x] Run on DCC the above-mentioned ablation studies
 - [x] Add the morphological closing and "hole chlosing" post processing to the code
 - [x] Run the 5 Epoch run on 2 GPUs for total length
+- [x] Write the weighted edge code
-- [ ] Write the weighted edge code
+- [ ] Debug the weighted edge code using different kernel sizes
 - [ ] Run model on "low quality images" to test out the comparison

 ## Time profiling